 Dogs CANNOT eat fruit seeds and cores

-Make sure when feeding your dogs fruits like apples, pears, persimmons, peaches and plums, to get rid of pits and seeds.
-Persimmon seeds can cause inflammation of the small intestine, while apple and pear seeds, and peach and plum pits contain cyanide which can poison both humans and dogs.
-Fortunately we know not to eat them but dogs don’t.
+Make sure when feeding your dogs fruits like apples, pears, persimmons, peaches, and plums to get rid of pits and seeds.
+Persimmon seeds can cause inflammation of the small intestine, while apple/pear seeds and peach/plum pits contain cyanide that poison both humans and dogs.

 Dogs CAN eat fruit salads